relianceenwerem/my-portfolio/index.md

 ![featured-image](/assets/friendly-image-git.jpg)

-**Reliance Enwerem** is a researcher, data analyst, and educator exploring the intersections of **technology, literacy, and science communication**.
+Reliance Enwerem is a researcher, data analyst, and technical Writer exploring the intersections of technology, literacy, and science communication.
 A Doctoral Student at The University of Central Florida, this site showcases her ongoing projects, teaching materials, and scholarly work in scietific and technical communication, digital humanities, and digital rhetoric.

 Her work focuses on how digital technologies and communication systems shape public understanding, access, and agency—from risk communication in global health to AI literacy and digital writing practices.
 She is especially interested in questions like: